Radha13/collectd-mcrouter/README.md

 McRouter automatically creates and updates several files useful to monitor it's state, which is by default created under [`/var/mcrouter/stats`](https://github.com/facebook/mcrouter/wiki/Stats-files).
 More information on stats list [here](https://github.com/facebook/mcrouter/wiki/Stats-list).

-This directory consolidates all the metadata associated with the McRouter collectd plugin.
-The relevant code for the plugin can be found [here](https://github.com/Radha13/collectd-mcrouter)

 ## Requirements
 |Software | version|
 |---------|---------|